Our Senior Leadership Team

 Miss Amy Hyde Deputy Headteacher

-Mrs Kim Varley School Manager
+Mrs Kim Varley School Business Manager

 I have had the pleasure of working here at Maple Tree for over 10 years.
 During that time I have seen the school leaders embrace the changes placed on them by Government, and those which were put in place to meet the needs of the local community.
 I feel privileged to be a part of Maple Tree's future and it's continuous aim to bring quality teaching and learning to our pupils.